High Arch Foot Treatment in Singapore

 What happens if your foot arch is too high?

-A high foot arch, or pes cavus, can lead to various issues due to altered weight distribution.
-Individuals with high arches may experience foot pain, particularly in the heel or ball of the foot, and may develop calluses or corns.
-Ankle instability and an increased risk of sprains are also common.
+A high foot arch, or pes cavus, can lead to various issues due to altered weight distribution: foot pain in the heel or ball of the foot, calluses or corns, ankle instability, and increased risk of sprains.